R&D Tax Reliefs Explained

 Supporting businesses that are taking commercial risks to advance industry knowledge, products, processes and services.

-R&D tax credits are a UK government incentive aimed to support innovation within limited companies.
+R&D tax reliefs are a UK government incentive aimed to support innovation within limited companies.

 However, to qualify, the innovative project must attempt to overcome a scientific or technological uncertainty within a particular field.